Dental Implants in Grove City, OH

 He is trained by the Midwest Dental Implant Institute to place dental implants, graft hard and soft tissue, and manage dental implant complications.

 Dr. Simone and his surgical support team also are trained in sedation options to make sure your procedure is anxiety-free.
-You can rest assured that we will provide you with outstanding care and expertise during your dental implant procedure.
+You can rest assured that we will provide you with proper care and expertise during your dental implant procedure.
 And, we promise to walk you through the process every step of the way.

 What is the dental implant procedure at The Grove City Center for Dentistry?